Becoming a data-driven nonprofit may be much easier than you think.

 - How our audience is engaging with our online assets

-- The demographic of our online audience
+- The demographics of our online audience

 - What content or collateral our audience is most interested in